-I’m going to walk you through how to make pour-over coffee at home with this ultimate guide.
+In this guide, we're going to walk you through how to make pour-over coffee at home.
 So, let’s gather the tools, develop that keen sense of intuition, and make a delightful mug of joe in the comfort of your own kitchen.

-This resulted in morning mug that wasn’t as bitter, didn’t come away with grounds swimming around, and was easy enough to do.
-Unsurprisingly, all of these things made people pretty dang happy.
+This resulted in a morning mug that wasn’t as bitter, didn’t come away with grounds swimming around, and was easy enough to do.
+Unsurprisingly, all of these things made people pretty happy.

-Fun fact: she was also a pretty commendable employer for her entire life.
+Fun fact: Melitta was also a pretty commendable employer for her entire life.
 She more than doubled vacation days to 15, reduced the 7 day work week to 5, and maintained a social aid fund for company employees.
-You can read the full story here, and also be impressed by the fact that the family-owned company is still thriving in Minden.
+You can read the full story here, and also be impressed by the fact that the family-owned company is still thriving in Minden, Germany.

-Coffee needs more individuality than a single-serve maker can offer.
+But coffee needs more individuality than a single-serve coffee maker can offer.

 I like French presses.
 Don’t get me wrong.
-They’re easy to use and produce a good cup, and you’re more than welcome to hop on over to my guide on how to use a French press instead.
+They’re easy to use and produce a good cup, and you’re more than welcome to hop on over and check out our guide on how to use a French press instead.

 Or you can stop being a quitter and finish what you’ve started, brewer!
 How are you ever going to figure out what makes your taste buds truly tingle if you don’t give it a shot?